Quock Walker

 Quock Walker, also known as Kwaku or Quork Walker (c.
 1753 – ?), was an enslaved American who sued for and won his freedom suit case in June 1781.
 The court cited language in the 1780 Constitution of Massachusetts that declared, "All men are born free and equal".
-The case is credited with helping abolish slavery in Massachusetts, although the 1780 constitution was never amended to prohibit the practice explicitly.
+The case is credited with helping to abolish slavery in Massachusetts, although the 1780 constitution was never amended to prohibit the practice explicitly.
 Massachusetts was the first U.S. state to effectively and fully abolish slavery—the 1790 United States census recorded no enslaved people in the state.

 Early life

-Quock Walker was born in Massachusetts in 1753 to enslaved parents Mingo and Dinah, who were believed to be Akan people.
-He is believed to have been named Kwaku, Akan for "boy born on Wednesday," a traditional day-naming practice among the Akan people.
+Quock Walker was born in Massachusetts in 1753 to enslaved parents Mingo and Dinah, who according to Connell O'Donovan were Akan people.
 The following year, the entire family was bought by James Caldwell, of the prominent Caldwell family of Worcester County.
+After Caldwell died, his widow remarried, and her new husband Nathaniel Jennison refused to manumit Walker who claimed Caldwell had promised to free him.
+In 1781 Walker escaped and fled to the house of Caldwell's brother.
+The dispute resulted in three separate legal proceedings, two civil and one criminal.

-Quock Walker case
+Quock Walker cases

-The Quock Walker case was actually a series of three cases spanning 1781–1783.
-This timeframe falls within the American Revolutionary War period, when language about the equality of people was in the air and shortly after the Massachusetts State Constitution had gone into effect in 1780.
+The Quock Walker cases were a series of three cases spanning 1781–1783 shortly after the Massachusetts State Constitution had gone into effect in 1780.

-Legal context

-By the mid-18th century, enslavement of Africans was a common practice in Massachusetts.
-A 1754 census listed nearly 4,500 enslaved people in the colony.
-Abolitionist sentiment had been growing, especially as the philosophical underpinnings of independence and democracy became common parlance in the colony.
-While Massachusetts had derived wealth from the Atlantic slave trade, its merchant and mixed economy was not as dependent on enslaved labor as Southern states, where underdeveloped, agricultural economies depended on forced labor to produce commodity crops.

-However, in 1780, the updated version of the Massachusetts State Constitution, written primarily by John Adams with the help of several committees (who determined its contents), declared "all men are born free and equal."
+By the late 18th century, abolitionist sentiment was on the rise in Massachusetts.
+In 1780, the updated version of the Massachusetts State Constitution, written primarily by John Adams with the help of several committees (who determined its contents), declared "all men are born free and equal."
 In 1781, Elizabeth Freeman, an enslaved woman also known as Mum Bett, sued for freedom and won in county court based on her claim that slavery was inconsistent with the state constitution's declaration that "All men are born free and equal."
 Her case was cited by the state court in Quock Walker's cases shortly thereafter.